aguevaraIL/yii2-roa/docs/guide/en/roa-maturity-model.md

 HTTP Verbs are used to give instructions to each resource.

-Example instead of using a call `/ createStore` or` / store / create` is used `POST / store` in this way is consistent in all the instructions of all the resources and since it is known that POST is to create, GET to read, PATCH to edit and DELETE to agnostically delete the resource.
+Example instead of using a call `/createStore` or `/store/create` use `POST /store` in this way is consistent in all the instructions of all the resources and since it is known that POST is to create, GET to read, PATCH to edit and DELETE to agnostically delete the resource.